anthonyli358/Atrial-Fibrillation-CMP/README.md

 ### Running the Model:
 - Open config.py and define the model initialisation parameters:
   - The *structure* dictionary is used to define the CMP model structure parameters.
-Change the seed from "None" to the seed for a known structure to reproduce the same behaviour.
+Change the seed from *None* to the seed for a known structure to reproduce the same behaviour.
 The dys_seed parameter can be used to reproduce dysfunctional cell firing behaviour.
   - The *sim* dictionary is used to set the activation period of the sinoatrial node.
 The runtime does not need to be set for real-time simulations.
-  - The *QTviewer" dictionary sets the x, y, z positions at which cross-sections are taken and displayed.
+  - The *QTviewer* dictionary sets the x, y, z positions at which cross-sections are taken and displayed.
   - The *viewer* dictionary is not needed for real-time simulations.

 - Run QT.py